Section 504 sit-ins: Life inside

 People slept on the floor in sleeping bags and blankets that were smuggled in.
 Some found places under desks or at the foot of a stairway.
 There was an unused elevator that became a favorite place for intimate encounters.
 There were some issues with cleanliness, including reports of lice and crabs.

 Occupiers held daily meetings in one of the larger meeting rooms to keep people informed, to run the occupation, and to make plans.
 Because not everyone could fit, smaller networks united by disability, being from the same city, or linked by identities such as being queer sent representatives who would report back.
 Each committee also reported daily on what was important.
 Decisions were always discussed and arrived at collectively.
 Care was taken to make sure that each person felt their voices had been heard.

 Communicating with the outside world was challenging in an era before computers, cell phones, and fax machines, especially when HEW officials ordered the office phone lines to be turned off.
 The building's few pay phones quickly filled with coins as the phone company stopped coming to collect them.
 The occupiers became resourceful.
 In addition to unfurling banners out the windows, they used Deaf people inside the building to transmit messages in sign language through windows on the fourth floor to other interpreters outside on the street below.
 They used this way so that press releases got out into the public and occupiers got news of the outside world.
+Later, phone lines had been cut to just one which allowed outgoing calls only, Congressman Phillip Burton Pressured officials to provide three additional phone lines so that protesters could have access to food and medicine from outside the building.

 To pass the many hours of boredom waiting inside an office building, occupiers played cards, sang, held wheelchair races, and talked late into the night.
 Friendships and intimate relationships formed.
 Occupiers, some who had never spent time away from home before, were meeting other people with the same and different disabilities to their own.
 They argued and bonded and discovered people with a common sense of purpose.
 They also gained confidence.
 One young woman filmed during the occupation said, "I used to know what I would wish for.
 I wanted to be beautiful.
 I wanted to stop being a cripple.
 But now I know I am beautiful."
 Summing it up later, another participant explained: "It didn't matter if you were mentally retarded, blind or deaf.
 Everybody...felt, We are beautiful, we are powerful, we are strong, we are important."

+Participant HolLynn D'Lil took over 300 pictures documenting the event.